msakr21/west_fl_wx_be/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-West FL WX is deployed on Heroku utilizing two applications.
+West FL WX was (but no longer is) deployed/hosted on Heroku utilizing two applications.
 The front-end application allows the user to login using Google OAuth, interact with the interface, and holds the database of user information.
 The back-end application handles the mailer and API calls.

 <!-- Repositories -->
 ### Repositories